LamNguyen181198/image_processing_final_project/PRESENTATION_DOCS.md

 This project implements an **intelligent image denoising system** that automatically detects noise types using Machine Learning and applies optimal filters to restore image quality.

-**Key Achievement:** Automated noise detection with 80% accuracy and adaptive denoising for 4 major noise types.
+**Key Achievement:** Automated noise detection with ML-based Random Forest classifier and adaptive denoising for 4 major noise types with GUI application.

 ---